- Category: Gaming Guides

 - Written by Ajay

-Chicken sometimes called as Duck is a passive mob in Minecraft.
+Cow is a passive mob in Minecraft.
 The passive mobs never attack a player.
 These mobs except squids require land to spawn on.
-Squids require water to spawn in.

 blog comments powered by Disqus